NBISweden/workshop-epigenomics-RTDs/docs/index.md

 # Epigenomics Data Analysis: from Bulk to Single Cell

 Online workshop open for PhD students, postdocs, researchers and other employees within Swedish academia.
-This course is run by the National Bioinformatics Infrastructure Sweden (NBIS).
-More under [About](about.md) tab.
+This course is organised by the National Bioinformatics Infrastructure Sweden (NBIS).

+This workshop builds on our previous [ChIP-seq data analysis workshop](https://nbisweden.github.io/workshop-archive/workshop-ChIP-seq/2018-11-07/) to introduce the best practice bioinformatics methods for processing, analyses and integration of epigenomics data.
+The online teaching includes lectures, programming tutorials and interactive group sessions.

 <br/>
 ## <img border="0" src="icons/calendar-date.png" width="40" height="40"> Date